sderosiaux/every-single-day-i-tldr/README.md

 # *Almost* every single day I TLDR!

-Here, I list every article, blog post, page, video I read or watch and find interesting.
-I add a little description for me to find it later, or as a TLDR.
-It's mostly about Scala, Javascript, and technology. ⚡
+Here, I list all the articles, blog posts, pages I've read, or videos I've watched, that I found interesting.

+To find it later, I add a little description, basically a TLDR for anyone else.

+It's mostly about Scala, Java, Javascript, backend and frontend in general, big data, and technology. :muscle:

-> Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :angel:
+> Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

 # 27-12-2017